Robie Lester

-Robie Lester (March 23, 1925 – June 14, 2005) was an American actress, singer, voice artist, and author, best known as the voice of "Miss Jessica" in the Rankin/Bass animated special Santa Claus is Comin' to Town, the singing voice of Eva Gabor in Disney's The Aristocats and The Rescuers, and the original "Disneyland Story Reader" for Walt Disney Records read-alongs.
+Robie Lester (March 23, 1925 – June 14, 2005) was an American voice artist, actress, and singer, best known as the voice of "Miss Jessica" in the Rankin/Bass animated special Santa Claus is Comin' to Town, the singing voice of Eva Gabor in Disney's The Aristocats and The Rescuers, and the original "Disneyland Story Reader" for Walt Disney Records read-alongs.

 Early life

-Lester was born in Megargel, Texas and raised in Northern Ontario, Canada.
+Lester was born in Megargel, Texas, and raised in Northern Ontario, Canada.
 After a few years in Detroit, she joined the US Army Air Corps before attending UCLA with a major in music.
 In Hollywood, she worked with Henry Mancini and Herb Alpert, recorded for Liberty, Warner Brothers and A&M, and sang demos for songwriters.
 At A&M Records Lester recorded one of her most frequently heard, though uncredited, contributions—singing in Spanish behind the narrated portion of the Sandpipers' 1966 hit "Guantanamera".

 Career

 Work in commercials

 Lester was one of the busiest voice-over artists in early 1960s commercials, working in many commercials for Kellogg's breakfast cereal.
 She was first heard as both of Toucan Sam's infant nephews, with Sam played by Mel Blanc.
 She also voiced one of the two battling Smackin' Brothers for Sugar Smacks, and sang the commercial's jingle.